RMing-Wugxi/RMing-Wugxi/README.md

 - ⚡ Want to be a embedded software developer
 - 👀 I’m interested in Robotis Skill、RoboMaster Competition and Automatic Control
 - 🌱 I’m currently learning STM32、Embedded System and RTOS
-- 💞️ I’m looking to like-minded friend
+- 💞️ I’m looking for like-minded friend

 <!---